Skip to content

 Rosa-Liksom-Everstinna

 The Colonel’s Wife is the story of a young woman whose fate was first signed by her Finnish nationalist father and then sealed by her Nazi husband.
-About a young woman passionately in love with a sadistic and misogynistic older man, and the destructive marriage that followed.
-But it is also a story of a nation in crises.
-Our narrator describes a time in history when a people turned on each other and a country rife with hate, trauma, and fresh wounds.
+It is a portrayal about a young woman passionately in love with a sadistic and misogynistic older man, and the destructive marriage that followed.
+It is also a story of a nation in crisis.
+Our narrator describes a time in history when people turned on each other and the country was rife with hate, trauma, and fresh wounds.

 Extra Materials